 4. Stay Away From Aggressive and Street Style Skating

-The reason why I don’t recommend aggressive and street-style skating to scoliosis patients is because they’re really risky.
+The reason why I don’t recommend aggressive and street-style skating to scoliosis patients is that they are very risky.
 They also won’t have any mercy on your back as you fall.

 Now comes street skating.
 Street skating is a bumpy ride.
 Just the vibrations are enough to impact your spine.
 Moreover, there’s always that one rock that you trip over and fall.
 If aggressive skating is risky, street skating is uncertain.